 Speaking at the BFI & Radio Times Television Festival in 2017 as he premiered series two, Simon Nye revealed that this would not be Keeley Hawes’ last outing as widowed single mother Louisa Durrell.

-Addressing the old adage “never working with children and animals,” he told the audience: “They got some exotic new – that’s series three, some exotic new animals.”
+Addressing the old adage “never work with children and animals,” he told the audience: “They got some exotic new – that’s series three, some exotic new animals.”

 Nye had let the proverbial cat out of the bag.
 Kirsty Lang, who hosted the session with Hawes as well as executive producers Lee Morris and Sally Woodward Gentle, asked: “You mentioned series three.
 It hasn’t actually been announced.
 Is there going to be a series three?”